entando/entando-docs/vuepress/docs/next/tutorials/devops/caching-and-clustering.md

 curl -sLO "https://raw.githubusercontent.com/entando/entando-releases/v7.0.1/dist/ge-1-1-6/samples/entando-app.yaml"
 ```

-11. Add environment variables to the `EntandoApp` defition to match your Redis instance.
+11. Add environment variables to the `EntandoApp` definition to match your Redis instance.
 The variables to create are REDIS_ACTIVE, REDIS_ADDRESS (e.g. _redis://localhost:6379_), and REDIS_PASSWORD.

 >NOTE: This example uses a Secret for the `REDIS_PASSWORD`, which is recommended.
 You can also hardcode the password in the YAML for testing purposes, but the use of clear text passwords in deployment files is not recommended. **Create and use a Secret for the password as a best practice.**